An efficient monolithic solution scheme for FE$^2$ problems: Introduction

-Several implementations can be found in literature.
-The first FE\textsuperscript{2}-program was programmed by Feyel in 1999 \cite{feyel_multiscaleFE2_1999}.
-He used the ZeBuLoN code for both scales in the way that the code is reentrant, which means that it is able to call itself.
-Kouznetsova et al.~\cite{Kouznetsova_micro_macro_2001} presented an implementation in 2001, where the macroscopic model is computed by a MATLAB FE-code and the microscopic problems are solved by the commercial package MARC \cite{Kouznetsova_micro_macro_2001}.
-Yuan and Fish \cite{Yuan_comp_homogenization_2008}, Tchalla et al.~\cite{tchalla_multiscale_abaqus_2013} and Tikarrouchine et al.~\cite{tikarrouchine_fe2_composite_2018,tikarrouchine+etal21} utilize Abaqus for both scales with the aid of a python script and a procedure \texttt{UMAT} to let the Abaqus macro program calls itself at each integration point.
-Naturally this listing is not complete. \\ The issue of high computational costs has already been addressed in some of the the mentioned publications.
-Yuan and Fish specify the number of linear solution operations of the microscopic problem with $N_{\text{cells}}\cdot n \cdot I_{\text{macro}}\cdot I_{\text{micro}}$ where $N_{\text{cells}}$ is the number of macroscopic integration points, $n$ the number of load increments and $I_{\text{macro}}$ and $I_{\text{micro}}$ the average number of iterations on the macro- and micro-scale \cite{Yuan_comp_homogenization_2008}.
-As this number can become quite large, even for small problems, the necessity to substantially reduce the computational effort is evident.
-They name coarse graining or model reduction and parallel computation as the main options to lower computational costs \cite{Yuan_comp_homogenization_2008}.
-The need for parallel computation is also mentioned in other publications, cf.~\cite{feyel_multiscaleFE2_1999,tikarrouchine_fe2_composite_2018}. \\ Some publications suggest algorithmic modifications to the standard FE\textsuperscript{2} solution procedure.
-Feyel for example mentions the use of a Quasi-Newton algorithm, so that the macroscopic material tangent does not have to be recalculated in every Newton step \cite{feyel_multiscaleFE2_1999}.
-Temizer and Wriggers investigate condensation and perturbation procedures in the context of computing the macroscopic tangent \cite{temizer+wriggers08}.
-Nezamabadi et al.~combine the multi-scale finite element procedure with the asymptotic numerical method, which can be efficient for certain types of problems, e.g.~in buckling analysis \cite{Nezamabadi_asymptotic_2010}.
-A completely different approach described in the literature is to employ a fast Fourier transformation method to efficiently solve the micro-problem, while using finite element analysis to solve the macro-problem, cf.~\cite{Spahn_multiscale_fft_2014,Welschinger_fe_fft_2019, Guodong_fe_fft_2019}.
-This spectral approach is, however, limited to voxalized microstructures and its computational costs increase with the contrast between the moduli of the constituents.
+Some publications suggest algorithmic modifications to the standard FE\textsuperscript{2} solution procedure.
+Feyel for example mentions the use of a Quasi-Newton algorithm, so that the macroscopic material tangent does not have to be recalculated in every Newton step \cite{feyel_multiscaleFE2_1999}. \citet{temizer+wriggers08} investigate condensation and perturbation procedures in the context of computing the macroscopic tangent. \citet{Nezamabadi_asymptotic_2010} combine the multi-scale finite element procedure with the asymptotic numerical method, which can be efficient for certain types of problems, e.g.~in buckling analysis. {A completely different approach described in the literature is to employ a fast Fourier transformation method to solve the micro-problem efficiently, while using finite element analysis for the macro-problem, cf.~\citep{Spahn_multiscale_fft_2014,Welschinger_fe_fft_2019, Guodong_fe_fft_2019}.} This spectral approach is, however, limited to voxalized microstructures and its computational costs increase with the contrast between the moduli of the constituents.
 The idea of solving micromechanical problems by means of Fourier transformations was first developed by Moulinec and Suquet \cite{Moulinec_fft_1994}.
 An overview over recent applications of this method can be found in \cite{Shanthraj_spectral_Solvers_2019}.
 Another approach proposed in several publications towards computationally efficient multi-scale simulations is a sequential solution procedure, which is capable of describing nonlinear and irreversible effects with the aid of neural networks (NN), see \cite{Le_neural_network_2015,Welschinger_fe_fft_2019,settgast_neural_network_2020,abendroth+etal20}.
 The efficiency of this approach arises from the fact that the constitutive relation at the macroscopic integration point is provided by a trained neural network instead of through concurrent microscopic finite element simulations.
-Disadvantageous are the lower flexibility and the costly training process associated with the NN-approach. \\\\ In the present article, a new algorithmic strategy is proposed for solving FE\textsuperscript{2} problems more efficiently.
-The fundamental equation of the FEM is the following general equilibrium relation, to be fulfilled at both the macro- and micro-levels:
+Disadvantages are the lower flexibility and the costly training process associated with the NN-approach.